Reclaiming the past

-Located in the Mount Vernon Historic District of Baltimore City, this 9-story structure was constructed in the early nineteen hundreds as a luxury apartment building.
-In the mid-1940’s, it was converted to professional offices, and came to be known as the Medical Arts Building.
-Despite this use for over 60 years, most of the original apartment layouts were kept intact, along with a wealth of historic interior details — fluted columns, cornices, coved ceilings, chair rails, wall paneling, fireplace mantels, paneled doors and casings.
+Located in the Mount Vernon Historic District of Baltimore, this nine-story structure was developed in the early 1900s as a luxury apartment building.
+In the mid-1940s, it was converted to professional offices and became known as the Medical Arts Building.
+Despite this use for over 60 years, most of the original apartment layouts were kept intact, along with a wealth of historic interior details – fluted columns, cornices, coved ceilings, chair rails, wall paneling, fireplace mantels, paneled doors, and casings.

-The project entailed converting the original luxury apartments to 56 smaller, energy-efficient, market-rate units, and upgrading the building to comply with current codes while preserving the historic details.
-Several apartments have been designed as fully-accessible units.
-In addition, the exterior facades have been preserved and restored, and the entrance has been sensitively adapted to make the building handicap accessible.
+This renovation and restoration project converted the original luxury apartments to 56 smaller, energy-efficient, market-rate units, and upgraded the building to comply with current codes while preserving historic details.
+Several apartments were designed to be fully accessible.
+In addition, the facades were preserved and restored, and the entrance was sensitively adapted to improve accessibility.

 At Michael Graves, we create designs that clients dream of.
 We care not only about what we create; we care whom we create it for.